 Patch sourcing

-Our patch sourcing constantly works in tandem with the windows update agent to make sure you have all the patch intelligence at your disposal.
+Our patch sourcing constantly works in tandem with the windows update agent to make sure you have all the patch intelligence at your disposal thereby reducing your attack surface exposure.
 With our patch management system, you are ready to deploy as new patches are released.

 Cross-platform patch management